-The department’s research in Alzheimer’s disease is represented by the group led by Bernadino Ghetti, MD, who is an internationally renowned neuropathologist and researcher in Alzheimer Disease.
-Ghetti is also the Director of the Indiana Alzheimer Disease Center, which has been funded by National Institute on Aging since 1991 and is one of the 29 Alzheimer Disease Research Centers established by NIA nationally.
+Alzheimer'sThe department’s research in Alzheimer’s disease is represented by the group led by Bernadino Ghetti, MD, who is an internationally renowned neuropathologist and researcher in Alzheimer’s Disease.
+Dr. Ghetti is also director of the Neuropathology Core of the Indiana Alzheimer’s Disease Research Center, which has been funded by National Institute on Aging since 1991 and is one of the 32 Alzheimer’s Disease Research Centers established by NIA nationally.

 Many faculty in the department are involved in cancer related research that extend to lung cancer, liver cancer, genito-urinary track cancer (prostate cancer, germ cell cancer and ovarian cancer), and breast cancer.
 Faculty research has been broadly involved in the understanding of the molecular mechanism of cancer biology, in the establishment of better pathology diagnosis and in the development of novel cancer therapy.

 Faculty focusing on cancer are Hong Du, PhD; John N. Eble, MD, MBA; Raymond L. Konger, MD; George Sandusky, DVM, PhD; Thomas M. Ulbright, MD; Cong Yan, PhD; Xiao-Ming Yin, MD, PhD; Chunhai "Charlie" Hao, MD, PhD; Anita Bellail, PhD; Chafiq Hamdouchi, PhD.